Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

 As the duo turned to leave, they were once more accosted by a chipmunk-faced Diviner.

 Mayuree flashed an unreadable smile that showed off her pearly white teeth.

 "We were wondering…" she asked shyly.
 "Do you guys want to come to a super secretive and super awesome auction?!
 Kitty, Deng, Nathan and Kevin, and yours truly, are all going!
 Our box can sit ten people!"

 Mayuree flashed a card embossed with a golden M.

 Gwen and Richard met one another's eyes.

 The Auction from the House of M?
 That was today?
-She’d promised Mina that she’d take her!
-Oh shit!
-She’d forgotten all about it.
+Gwen suddenly recalled something from her cousin.
+She had promised Mina a date, hadn't she?
+Gods!
+She had forgotten all about it.